codedeniz/AndoridWeatherApp-DB-API_byCodedeniz/README.md

-This app is made of java.
+This application is built using Java.

-This app is using api for fetching weather.
+It utilizes an API to fetch real-time weather data.

-This app using Android ROM for DB.
+The application leverages the Android ROM as its database solution.

-If you want to test it on an android device i included a builded apk.
+For testing on an Android device, I have included a pre-built APK in the package.

-Thank you.
+Thank you for your interest!

-codedeniz
+- Codedeniz